prod-feng/hpc-nodes-viewer/README.md

 name,internal-ip,ipmi-ip,mgmt-ip,type,rack,location,status,description,serial
 ~~~

 You can download the index.html, and prepare your notes.csv file.
 Using any web browser to open it.
 It should work well offline(some browser might not support well).
+You need to keep maintaining this nodes.csv file.

 You can also start light-weighted web service as a regular user, on a Linux box, like Rocky Linux 9: